cap-js-community/websocket/README.md

 CDS event elements.
 Annotated elements are consumed as cloud event attributes, non-annotated elements are consumed as cloud event data section.

 Static and dynamic annotations can be combined.
-Dynamnic values are overwritten by static values, if defined.
+Static values have precedence over dynamic values, if defined.

 #### Custom Format